 It is well worth taking a trip to the islet from Corralejo.
-Once you’ve disembarked you can go for a short walk, order lunch at the quayside restaurant (reserve when you arrive if you intend to lunch there) and head for the pleasant, small beach.
+Once you’ve disembarked you can go for a short walk to explore the island, including the pleasant beach to the north of the pier, climb the island's mountain or visit the lighthouse.
 Hiking around the island takes around an hour – stick to the marked paths.
-There is also a small interpretation centre with some interesting exhibits on the island's history and geography.